- Research Data Management

 Librarians can help manage your data more efficiently and comply with funder and publisher requirements for data management and sharing.
 Learn more about our services in this area and how you can get started.

-If you have any questions on this diagram, or our data set programs, please contact Kathy Wu and we will be happy to assist you.
+If you have any questions on this diagram, or our data set programs, please contact Kathy Wu.

 Data analysis is a process of inspecting, cleansing, transforming, and modeling data.
 The River Campus Libraries offers resources to support this work from finding data to visualizing it.

 Looking for publicly available and open-access data sets?
 Here are some good places to get started.

 Not finding what you need?
-Your librarian can help.
+Your liaison librarian can help.
 We have access to a variety of discipline-specific datasets.
 You can also recommend a dataset for purchase or apply for our data grant.

 Even when you find a good dataset, you may have to organize and clean it before you can begin your analysis.
 The library offers periodic workshops on tools, like OpenRefine, R, and Python that can help you easily clean your datasets.
-Check out River Campus Libraries’ upcoming events to see what is being offered, and sign up.
+Check out the River Campus Libraries’ upcoming events to see what is being offered, and sign up.

 Data Modeling and Visualization

-The library also workshops that can help get you started with data visualization tools like Tableau.
-Check out River Campus Libraries’ upcoming events to see what is being offered, and sign up.
+The library also offers workshops that can help get you started with data visualization tools like Tableau.
+Check out the River Campus Libraries’ upcoming events to see what is being offered, and sign up.

 We also have resources to help with data science and statistics.
 Visit our data science guide to learn more.

 It is important to cite data that you use.
 Managing citations can be cumbersome if you leave it to the last minute.
-Don’t worry!
-The River Campus Libraries has got you covered.
 Visit Data and statistics: Data Citation for everything you might need.